sourcegraph/handbook/content/engineering/search/iteration_log.md

 - **Work log:**
     - 2021-01-29: Perf/reliability improvements (avoid batching of results, lots of PRs); UX improvements (count proposals, progress info) and initial work on factoring out search from graphqlbackend.
     - 2021-02-01: Backend plan for the week is responding to feedback from Sourcegraph org dogfooding.
 When not doing that, improving streaming design in preparation for Exhaustive Search work.
+    - 2021-02-05: Repo and symbol search are now streaming (everything is streaming now).
+Major refactoring to core stream interface which greatly simplified most uses of it.
+Lots of cleanup in text search backend.
+Tweaks done to experience of exhaustive search.
+Will likely turn it on for Sourcegraph.com on Monday.

 ### Exhaustive Search
 - **Owner(s):** Keegan